-- Added, non-standard features or accessories (e.g., hand controls for driving, transit systems that secure wheelchairs in moving vehicles, wheelchair customizations) - Items specifically designed to be used outdoors (e.g., special wheelchairs for beach access, equipment for use on rough terrain) - Items that serve as backup by duplicating other equipment (e.g., a manual wheelchair as backup for a powered wheelchair) - Equipment upgrades or replacements for items that function properly or that can be repaired - There is no coverage for personal items that could be purchased without a prescription (e.g., air conditioners, arch supports, bed pans, blood pressure cuffs, commodes, computer-assisted communications devices, corrective shoes, heating pads, hot water bottles, incontinence supplies, lift or riser chairs, non-hospital beds, orthopedic mattresses, shower chairs, telephones, televisions, thermal therapy devices, whirlpools). - Compression stockings are covered up to a limit of four pairs within a 365-day period. - The Plan will not cover any rental charges that exceed the purchase price of an item.

-✓ Use Medicare suppliers or Wellpoint contracted suppliers (page 24) - Use a Wellpoint contracted supplier if there is no Medicare supplier available.

-Look for Medicare suppliers at medicare.gov.
-Find Wellpoint contracted suppliers at wellpointmass.com.

-Important!
-Non-contracted suppliers are covered at 80%, even if you are using the non-contracted suppliers because the item isn't available from a contracted suppliers.
+- There is no coverage for personal items that could be purchased without a prescription.
+This includes, but is not limited to, air conditioners, arch supports, bed pans, blood pressure cuffs, commodes, computer-assisted communications devices, corrective shoes, heating pads, hot water bottles, incontinence supplies, lift or riser chairs, non-hospital beds, orthopedic mattresses, shower chairs, telephones, televisions, thermal therapy devices, and whirlpools. - Compression stockings are covered up to a limit of four pairs within a 365-day period. - The Plan will not cover any rental charges that exceed the purchase price of an item. - ✓ Use Medicare suppliers or Wellpoint contracted suppliers (page 24) Use a Wellpoint contracted supplier if there is no Medicare supplier available. - Look for Medicare suppliers at medicare.gov.
+Find Wellpoint contracted suppliers at wellpoint.com/mass. - Important!
+Non-contracted suppliers are covered at 80%, even if you are using the non-contracted suppliers because the item isn't available from contracted suppliers.